CampbellMcDowall/DunedinIoT/development/gateways/setupMultitechConduit/README.md

 Note the ip address may be different depending on what you set it to during the setup and the port number may also be different if it was changed.
 The default login uses the same credentials as used for the Multitech conduit AEP (Application Execution Platform) login.
 It is recommended to change the username and/or password before deployment.

 <img src="conduitFromFactory/nodeREDHome.png" width="300">

+## Continue setting up the Multitech conduit for use with the mDot Box:
+<a href="setupMultitechConduit/Setup_Node-RED.md">Set up node red for use with mDot Box</a>